 Samuel was raised in a small town in northeast Pennsylvania (population 379), which serves as the setting for both Deep Winter and his third novel.
 Drawn to rural life and the sometimes deceiving atmosphere therein, Gailey’s first novel and his works in progress are suspenseful mysteries and intriguing studies of human nature.
 He lives with his wife, author Ayn Carrillo Gailey, and daughter on Orcas Island, where he is a founding board member of the Orcas Island Literary Festival and co-founder of Novel Lab, a free writing workshop for kids.

-Internationally, Deep Winter sold out in the first three weeks of its release in France in 2014 by Gallmeister Editions.
-It is now in its third printing.
-Gallmeister, devoted to the translation of American literature, publishes authors Craig Johnson (Longmire), Larry McMurtry (Lonesome Dove), and Kurt Vonnegut.
+Internationally, both of his novels, The Guilt We Carry (Une Question de Temps) and Deep Winter have been translated into French by Gallmeister Editions.
+Gallmeister, devoted to the translation of American literature, publishes authors Craig Johnson (Longmire), Larry McMurtry (Lonesome Dove), Larry Watson (Montana 1948), and Kurt Vonnegut.

 Please visit Samuel's facebook fan page to be a part of his writing journey, receive invitations to events, and read excerpts from his upcoming novels.
-To read reviews of Deep Winter, please visit the Reviews page.
+To read reviews of The Guilt We Carry and Deep Winter, please visit the Reviews page.